ammilam/time-tracker-9000/README.md

 # Time Tracker 9000

 A command-line time tracking application that helps you log work hours with detailed categorization.
-Available as standalone executables for Linux, macOS, and Windows - no Node.js installation required!
+Available as standalone executables for Linux, macOS, and Windows - no Node.js installation required! macOS binaries are code-signed to prevent Gatekeeper issues.

 ## Features